• Facebook

 Notes

-1. I’ve made this recipe with both dark brown sugar and light brown sugar.
+1. This recipe works with both dark brown sugar and light brown sugar.
 The light brown sugar produces a more neutral flavor, while dark brown sugar has a stronger molasses flavor.
-Either one will work fine!

 Nutrition